 Flexi Class Scheme

 As we cannot offer refunds or reduce the cost of the term for any sessions you may be unable to make, we do our best to accommodate you in an alternative class within the term so that you don’t miss out!
-To take advantage of this arrangement, you simply need to tell us at the time of booking your place for the term, or give us at least 48 hours notice of any dates that you are unable to attend.
+To take advantage of this arrangement, you simply need to tell us at the time of booking your place for the term, or give us at least 2 working days notice of any dates that you are unable to attend.
 Replacement classes will be offered as spaces become available.

 It should be noted that the replacement class may be taught by a different therapist to their usual class.
 It is the class member’s responsibility to inform the teacher of any relevant injuries/medical history at the start of the class.